Daisy, the resident ostrich

 Hammocks!

-No TV or AC in the rooms, and wi-fi can be slow at times.
+No TV or AC in the rooms, and wi-fi can sometimes be slow.

 This is a rural countryside house, here luxury is the simple life.